All the best experiences

 The arrivals hall is one of the largest sections of Keflavik Airport, located on the first floor or ground level.
 Upon arrival, you can use the airport’s free Wi-Fi and the ATMs available in the hall or baggage claim area.

-Duty Free Iceland is also available in the arrivals area before the gates.
-Considering the price and the lack of availability of alcohol in Iceland, it’s the best place to buy your preferred drink for the trip.
+Duty-free stores, a practical way to save when visiting Iceland, are also available in the arrivals area before the gates.
+Considering alcohol's price and lack of availability in Iceland, it’s the best place to buy your preferred drink for the trip.

 Keflavik Airport Lounge Area